smithms91/Vex-3/README.md

 - Fix different prices on paid section and figure out the free 7 day trial
 - Figure out how to actually add and retrieve metadata for subscription. (add user ID to subscription object)
 - Get better and actually understand how stripe works.

+*3
+- Decide if using the param method for premium modal (less code but runs slightly slower, but possibly more best practice?)
+- Design modal